FREQUENTLY ASKED QUESTIONS

 WHAT IS THE CONTENT OF THE PROJECT?

-PP4S is a Christian Arts project that runs through the spring term of 2019 culminating at the Royal Albert Hall on Tuesday 19 March.
-All participating schools will receive:
+PP4S is a Christian Arts project that runs through the spring term normally culminating with an mass event at the Royal Albert Hall.

 - A 2 hour after school INSET session and Resource Pack